WebAssembly/spec/document/execution/runtime.rst

    \end{array}

 The |TRAP| instruction represents the occurrence of a trap.
-Traps are bubbled up through nested instruction sequences, ultimately reducing the entire program to a single |TRAP| instruction.
+Traps are bubbled up through nested instruction sequences, ultimately reducing the entire program to a single |TRAP| instruction, signalling termination.

 The |INVOKE| instruction represents the imminent invocation of a :ref:`function instance <syntax-funcinst>`, identified by its :ref:`address <syntax-funcaddr>`.
 It unifies the handling of different forms of calls.

 The |LABEL| and |FRAME| instructions model :ref:`labels <syntax-label>` and :ref:`frames <syntax-frame>` :ref:`"on the stack" <exec-notation>`.
-The administrative syntax maintains the nesting structure of the original :ref:`structured control instruction <syntax-instr-control>` or :ref:`function body <syntax-func>` and their :ref:`instruction sequences <syntax-instr-seq>`.
+Moreover, the administrative syntax maintains the nesting structure of the original :ref:`structured control instruction <syntax-instr-control>` or :ref:`function body <syntax-func>` and their :ref:`instruction sequences <syntax-instr-seq>`.
 That way, the end of the inner instruction sequence is tracked when part of an outer sequence.

 .. note::